-Tanzania’s unkept secret for a reason: the rock solid Mt Kilimanjaro’s (19,000 feet) skybound heights can appear endless.
+If you love hiking, head to this world-famous landform that attracts adventurers from around the world, who seek to conquer the tallest mountain in Africa.
 Hikers of little experience are welcome on a journey towards an otherworldly peak top.
 Several trails will rise you above Tanzanian lands that Hemingway once said made him “hungry for more.”
 The sight of three volcanic cones piercing a clouded skyline will leave you bewitched by this natural wonderland.

-Translating to “endless plains” in Swahili, the word Serengeti aptly describes dreamy vistas that provide a home for droves of unique wildlife, including the Big Five—tree climbing lions, leopards, rhino, elephant and buffalo.
-If not enough, an annual wildebeest migration can be witnessed on the short-grass plains once November rains begin.
-Witness wild births, crocodiles, honey badgers, cheeky cheetahs and plenty more.
+The Serengeti is one of the world’s most famous gaming reserves and national parks.
+Translating to “endless plains” in Swahili, the word Serengeti aptly describes dreamy vistas that provide a home for droves of unique wildlife, including the Big Five—tree climbing lions, leopards, rhinos, elephants and buffalos.
+There’s also an annual wildebeest migration for you to marvel over, taking place on the short-grass plains once November rains begin.
+Witness wild births, crocodiles, honey badgers, cheeky cheetahs from your safari lodge.

-Located in northern Tanzania, the centerpiece of the Ngorongoro Conservation Center is the world’s largest caldera, the Ngorongoro Crater.
-2,000 feet deep and covering 115 square miles, 25,000 animals—including black rhinoceros and the densest population of lions.
+The Ngorongoro Conservation Center is a fascinating mix of wild animals, geology, and archaeology.
+Located in northern Tanzania, its centerpiece is the world’s largest caldera, the Ngorongoro Crater.
+This protected area has a depth of 2,000 feet, covers 115 square miles, and is home to 25,000 animals—including the black rhinoceros and Tanzania’s densest population of lions.
 For the archaeologist in you, Olduvai Gorge is a site where fossilized bones and stone tool discoveries date back to some of the earliest in humankind’s history.

-With a land mass of 130 square miles, this national park sees pink flamingo feed from the soda lake’s algae waters in the wet season.
-Look up in admiration at approximately 400 bird species as troops of baboons deliver playful sounds.
+If you’re interested in birds, then head to Lake Manyara National Park.
+Sprawling across 130 square miles, this national park boasts pink flamingos feeding from the soda lake’s algae waters in the wet season.
+Look up in admiration at more than 400 bird species, or listen to the playful sounds of baboon troops.
 A short drive north is the town of Mto Wa Mbu, where all 120 of Tanzania’s tribes are represented.
-Take camp for the night and experience tribal culture.
+Stay in a rustic tent and take camp for the night and experience tribal culture.

-75 miles southwest of Arusha, Tarangire National Park is a wildlife marvel full of thick-trunked Baobab trees that forest the landscape.
-Often overlooked in favor of Serengeti—but not to be overshadowed—the Tarangire is worth a visit during the dry season (June through October), and rewards you with views of rolling hills, sun-blistered mounds of termites, and animalistic encounters by the banks of the Tarangire River.
+75 miles southwest of Arusha, Tarangire National Park is a wildlife marvel full of thick-trunked Baobab trees that adorn the landscape.
+Often overlooked in favor of Serengeti—but not to be overshadowed—the Tarangire is worth a visit during the dry season (June through October), and rewards you with views of rolling hills, sun-blistered mounds of termites, and awe-inspiring animal encounters by the banks of the Tarangire River.
 Less